dtmilano/shebang/README.md

 > under Unix.
 Probably derived from "shell bang" under the influence of American
 > slang "the whole shebang" (everything, the works).

-**Shebang** extends the standard functionality found on Linux, Mac OSX and Windows Cygwin allowing for cases that would be otherwise impossible.
+**Shebang** extends the standard shebang line functionality found on Linux, Mac OSX and Windows Cygwin allowing for cases that would be otherwise impossible.

 Introduction